Mainframe-Archive/mainframe-os/docs/introduction.md

 New users will automatically have access to the latest version.

-### Submit your Dapp
+## Submit your Dapp
 *coming soon*

-Submit your dapp to be considered for the Mainframe Suggested Apps.
+Submit your dapp to be considered for the Mainframe Suggested Apps list.
 MFT staking required.